 Key Takeaways

-- Both parents contribute to your hair genetics.
-The AR gene comes from the mother’s X chromosome, but many other genes come from the father’s side.
+- Both parents contribute to your genetics.
+The AR gene is inherited from the mother’s X chromosome, but many other genes are inherited from the father’s side.

-- Hair traits like balding, color, and greying are polygenic, meaning multiple genes are involved rather than a single inherited factor.
+- Traits like balding, color, and greying are polygenic, meaning multiple genes are involved rather than a single inherited factor.

-- Many hair-related genes are autosomal, meaning they pass down from either parent independently of the X chromosome.
+- Many of the relevant genes are autosomal, meaning they are passed down from either parent independently of the X chromosome.

 - Lifestyle choices like nutrition, stress, and smoking can accelerate a genetic predisposition to thinning.

-- Medical treatments and hair restoration surgery with specialists like Dr. Kopelman can effectively manage hereditary shedding.
+- Medical treatments and restoration surgery with specialists like Dr. Kopelman can effectively manage hereditary shedding.

 Which Parent Do You Get Your Hair From?